vr355/IT202-010/public_html/Project/proposal.md

     - [ ] Create a world account in the Accounts table created below (if it doesn’t exist)
       - [ ] Account_number must be “000000000000”
       - [ ] User_id must be the id of the system user
-      - [ ] Account type must be “world”
+      - [ ] Account type must be “world” -[Milestone 2](https://github.com/vr355/IT202-010/blob/Milestone2/public_html/Project/milestone2.md)
   - [ ] Create the Transactions table (see reference at end of document)
-    - [ ] Id, created, modified, account_src, account_dest, balance_change, transaction_type, memo, expected_total, created, modified
+    - [ ] Id, created, modified, account_src, account_dest, balance_change, transaction_type, memo, expected_total, created, modified -[Milestone 2](https://github.com/vr355/IT202-010/blob/Milestone2/public_html/Project/milestone2.md)
   - [ ] Dashboard page
     - [ ] Will have links for Create Account, My Accounts, Deposit, Withdraw Transfer, Profile
       - [ ] Links that don’t have pages yet should just have href=”#”, you’ll update them later